FredKSchott/snowpack/README.md

 # Optional: ...and then add a "prepare" script to your package.json to have it run after every install:
     {"scripts": {"prepare": "pika install"}}
 ```

+@pika/web installs npm packages as single `.js` files to a new `web_modules/` directory.
+If your dependency exports an [ES "module" entrypoint](https://github.com/rollup/rollup/wiki/pkg.module) in its `package.json` manifest, it is supported.
+Even if it internally depends on other npm packages (even legacy Common.js packages) @pika/web should be able to handle it.

+Bundling packages on a per-module basis like this makes it easy to build a web application that runs fast and caches well.
+Updating a single dependency won't force a complete re-download of your web application.
+[More on performance below.](#performance)

+> ┳┻| _
+> ┻┳| •.•) 💬 *"Tip: Use [pikapkg.com](https://www.pikapkg.com) to find modern, web-ready packages on npm"*
+> ┳┻|⊂ﾉ

 ## Examples